Brian-Kwong/Pawsitive-Studying/README.md

 This application's front end was built upon the React Native framework so we will need to install a couple more things...

-If you're using a Mac you'll also need to install watchman `brew install watchman`[^1]
+If you're using a Mac you'll also need to install watchman `brew install watchman`[^1] Afterwards we will need to allow Watchman to have permission on your computer:

+1. Open the `Privacy & Security` section of system settings and then click `Full Disk Access`
+2. Click the plus icon to add a new application
+3. Press (SHIFT+COMMAND+G) then type in the following path `/opt/homebrew/Cellar/watchman/`
+4. Open the folder with your version number for example : `2024.04.22.00_1` followed by entering the bin folder
+5. Select `watchman`
+6. Restart your terminal or run `exec zsh`

 [^1]: This assumes you have homebrew (the package manager for macOS) installed.
 If you dont have it installed you can get it [here](https://brew.sh/)